Trending Topic

 Transformative changes to Australia's merger control regime

-General notification thresholds
+General notification thresholds from 1 January 2026

-Parties will be required to notify the ACCC of acquisitions of shares or assets (including acquisitions of legal or equitable interests in land) where there is a connection to Australia (i.e. the Target company of a share acquisition carries on business in Australia, or because the target asset is used in or forms part of a business carried on in Australia) and where any of the following tests below are met.
+Parties will be required to notify the ACCC of acquisitions of shares or assets (including certain acquisitions of legal or equitable interests in land) where there is a connection to Australia (i.e. the Target company of a share acquisition carries on business in Australia, or because the target asset is used in or forms part of a business carried on in Australia) and where any of the following tests below are met.

 All figures below are in Australian dollars.
 The Acquirer's revenue includes Australian revenue of it and all its "connected entities" in the most recent financial year.
 The Target's revenue includes its Australian revenue and the Australian revenue of its "connected entities" that are being indirectly acquired.